 Parliamentary procedure is often a mystery to the casual observer.
 Many arcane rituals and processes are followed every day.
 Curiously-named people officiate.
 The rules seem to be constantly under challenge from members.

 From the ceremonial opening of the Parliament by the Governor-General, to the proclamation that dissolves each Parliament, there is a vast array of sometimes arcane procedures and occasions.

 The procedures and processes of the Parliament are principally set down in the Standing Orders of each house.

 - 2015 – House of Representatives Standing Orders

-- House of Representatives Practice – this is the definitive guide to the procedures and rules of the House.
+- House of Representatives Practice (6th edition) – the definitive guide to the procedures and rules of the House.

 - Address In Reply